Virtual Awards Ceremony

 A big thank you to this year's generous sponsors!
-We were able to provide prizes for the winners, as well as graphic novels and museum tickets for every participants thanks to the following: Sakura of America, DC Comics, San Jose Museum of Arts, Illusive Comics and Games, and the San Jose Public Library Foundation.
+We were able to provide prizes for the winners, as well as graphic novels and museum tickets for every participant thanks to the following: Sakura of America, San Jose Museum of Arts, Penguin Young Readers, Algonquin Young Reads, Oni Press, Illusive Comics and Games, and the San Jose Public Library Foundation.

-A special thank you goes out to Jennifer Fuglevand of DC Comics, our Community Judges, and San José Public Library staff who helped make this contest a success.
+A special thank you goes out to our Community Judges and San José Public Library staff who helped make this contest a success!